Dimuuu/Dimuuu/README.md

-## 👋 Hi, I’m @Dimuuu
+## 👋 Hi, I'm Dmytro.

-This is my work account.
-I do UI development @ Infrinity 🚀.
-Mainly use Figma and React in my process.
+I do UI development @ Infrinity 🚀

+This is my work Github account.

 📫 Reach me at dmytro@infrinity.com